kristinemlarson/gnssrefl/docs/pages/understand.md

 ## Quality Control

-This code uses a Lomb Scargle periodogram.
+This code uses a Lomb Scargle periodogram (LSP).
 This type of periodogram allows the input data to be sampled at uneven periods.
-The primary inputs are
+The primary inputs are :

 * how precise (in reflector height units) do you want the periodogram calculated at?